 Pegged-to-Best, an order type unique to IBKR, allows clients to direct liquidity-adding orders to the IBKR ATS that compete not only with the near side NBBO, but with other same side liquidity adding orders resting in the IBKR ATS.

-The Pegged-to-Best order price will float such that it is always pegged to be one penny more aggressive than the better of the near side NBBO and the best-priced, same side resting liquidity-adding order in the IBKR ATS, up to the NBBO midpoint, providing a high probability of trading with IBKR client Smart Routed orders on the opposite side.
+The Pegged-to-Best order price will float such that it is always pegged to be one penny more aggressive than the better of the near side NBBO and the best-priced, same side resting liquidity-adding order in the IBKR ATS, up to the NBBO midpoint minus (for a buy) or plus (for a sell) a user-defined number of increments, providing a high probability of trading with IBKR client Smart Routed orders on the opposite side.

 Like all other pegged orders available in the IBKR ATS, Pegged-to-Best orders may contain a limit price that specifies the most aggressive price at which the order may be priced.